 The slower you reverse, the easier it is.
 Raise the clutch to speed up or dip the clutch down slightly to slow down.
 Raising the clutch all the way will make you reverse quite quickly so be careful.
 Reversing slowly also gives you a chance to observe around your car.
 Don't forget that things can change very quickly around your car.

 Which way to steer when reversing.

-Steer where you want the back of the car to go.
-Steer left to make the back of the car to go left or right to go right.
+Looking mostly through the rear window (and all around) steer in the direction you want the back of the car to go.
+Steer left to make the back of the car to go to your left or steer right to go to your right.
 You won't feel the car react immediately to your steering in the same way as it does when you drive forward.
 Steer a little earlier than you think you should.

 Try and remember where the wheels are pointing.
 If you're unsure then check the back window to see which direction the car is moving.